22 Things You Can’t Leave San Francisco Without Eating

 San Francisco isn’t exactly known as a pizza town.
 But no one told Tony, who uses seven different ovens to create his distinct pizzas (Neapolitan-style, New York-style, California-style, etc).
 We like La Regina, a thick slice with soppressata, prosciutto, arugula and three kinds of cheese.

-4. Roast Chicken and Bread Salad at Zuni Café
+5. Roast chicken and bread salad at Zuni Café

 This crispy, free-range bird and savory, currant-studded bread salad is the stuff of legends, and with good reason.
 The recipe has been widely shared, but nothing can touch the original.